 D. Term, Attendance and Vacancy: Each RTOC representative will serve a two-year term starting on October 1st the year their term starts.
 If an RTOC representative misses three meetings within a two-year period (without sending an alternate), they will automatically step down.
 A position vacated for this reason or otherwise (i.e., resignation) will then be filled, at or before the next RTOC meeting, as follows: (1) by the person's designated alternate, or if there is no alternate or the alternate is unable or unwilling to serve, (2) by the person from the same geographic area who received the second highest number of votes in the last election, or (3) by a person elected by the tribes in the geographic area represented by the vacant position, with assistance from EPA or RTOC if requested.
 The new representative will serve out the remainder of the term and be subject to the same rules as any other elected representative, including attendance and naming an alternate.
 If the vacancy occurs within 90 days of the next regular election, the position may remain vacant until filled through the regular election process.
 Any special election will follow the same rules as outlined in Section II (B).

-E. NTOC Representatives: each state tribal caucus and the Navajo nation will select from among themselves at the Spring RTOC, Region 9 NTOC representatives.
-There are four (4) EPA Region 9 NTOC representatives: one (1) for Arizona, one (1) for California, one (1) for Nevada, and one (1) for the Navajo Nation.
-The NTOC representative does not have to be an RTOC representative but needs to meet the NTOC qualifications.
-The NTOC Charter states that all regions will be allowed one alternate; the alternate for Region 9 will be the RTOC Tribal Co – Chair.
+E. Region 9 NTC representatives are selected by each individual state tribal caucus and the Navajo Nation before the Spring RTOC meeting.
+There are four (4) EPA Region 9 NTC representatives: one (1) for Arizona, one (1) for California, one (1) for Nevada, and one (1) for the Navajo Nation.
+The NTC representative does not have to be a tribal caucus representative but needs to meet the NTC qualifications.
 If there is a tie in the voting for any state, a coin will be flipped to determine the selection.
+The NTOC Charter states that all regions and the Navajo Nation will be allowed one alternate; the alternate for Region 9 will be the RTOC Tribal Co – Chair.
+The Navajo Nation shall choose its alternate.
+To avoid representational issues, the Region 9 NTC representative and alternate, shall not be a representative of the Navajo Nation, as they already have NTC representation.

-F. Tribal Co-Chair: Tribal RTOC representatives shall select from among themselves, in accordance with section G below, the Tribal Co-Chair of the RTOC, whose term of office shall run concurrently with his or her term as a representative.
+F. Tribal Co-Chair: Tribal caucus representatives shall select from among themselves, in accordance with section G below, the Tribal Co-Chair of the RTOC, whose term of office shall run concurrently with his or her term as a representative.
 Tribal RTOC representatives shall also select from among themselves, in accordance with Section G below, a Co-Chair alternate to conduct meetings if the Tribal Co-Chair is unable to perform duties.

 G. Election Process; Timeline: (for use in election years)